Dyrutter/anime_recommendations/README.md

 ### PREREQUISITES

-+ Weights and Biases account, which can be created [here](https://wandb.ai/site)
++ Weights and Biases account, which can be created [at their website](https://wandb.ai/site)
 + GitHub account (for running)
 + Clone GitHub repo `https://github.com/Dyrutter/anime_recommendations.git`
 + A python 3.10 `conda` virtual environment

 ### DEPENDENCIES

-Install requirements found in [requirements.txt file](./requirements.txt)
+Necessary installation libraries are listed in [requirements.txt file](./requirements.txt)

 Due to the size of the data set (2.1 gb), the model was trained using [Tensor Processing Units/TPUs](https://www.tensorflow.org/guide/tpu), Google's application-specific integrated circuits (ASICs) which drastically accelerate machine learning workloads.
 If you intend to run the project using a TPU inside a Colab notebook as opposed to on your local machine, make sure that your hardware accelerator is set to TPU by checking your notebook settings:

-`Runtime > Change runtime type > Hardware accelerator > TPU`
+`Runtime > Change runtime type > Hardware accelerator > TPU` It is also necessary to set "TPU_init" in the [config yaml file](./config/config.yaml) to True

 Note: If using M1 or M2 Mac, install tensorflow with the commands: